mlflow/mlflow/docs/source/gateway/index.rst

         ]
     )

+For every query on the route, rate limit check will be performed and if any rate limit is exceeded, query request will be rejected with a 429 response code.
 For more details, see :ref:`rate_limits` sections.

 .. _gateway-concepts: